What is an Exchange Ratio?

 Enter your name and email in the form below and download the free template now from the example shown above!

 Importance of the Exchange Ratio

 In the event of an all-cash merger transaction, the exchange ratio is not a useful metric.
 In fact, in this situation, it would be fine to exclude the ratio from the analysis.
-Often times, M&A valuation models will note the ratio as “0.000” or blank, when it comes to a full cash transaction.
-Alternatively, the model may display a theoretical exchange ratio, if the same value of the cash transaction were instead to be carried out by a stock transaction.
+Often times, M&A valuation models will note the ratio as “0.000” or blank, when it comes to an all-cash transaction.
+Alternatively, the model may display a theoretical exchange ratio, if the same value of the cash transaction were, instead, to be carried out by a stock transaction.

 However, in the event of a 100% stock deal, the exchange ratio becomes a powerful metric.
 It becomes virtually essential and allows the analyst to view the relative value of the offer between the two firms.

 In the event of a split deal, where a portion of the transaction involves cash and a portion involves a stock deal, the percentage of stock involved in the transaction must be considered.
 Excluding any cash effects, what is the actual exchange ratio based on the stock?
 Additionally, M&A models may want to also show what this transaction would look like if there was a 100% stock deal.